an-tao/trantor/README.md

-A NIO based TCP network library, using C++11
+A NIO based TCP network library, using C++11,
+Drawing on the design of Muduo Library

 Dependence:
 gcc 4.8.0 or newer;